SFStefenon/STLprophet/README.md

-# Aggregating Prophet and Seasonal Trend Decomposition for Time Series Forecasting of Italian Electricity Spot Prices
+# STL Prophet

+We present an application of the Facebook's Prophet approach using STL.

+The evaluation is for forecasting of Italian electricity spot prices.

+STL = Seasonal and trend decomposition using LOESS.

+LOESS = Locally estimated scatterplot smoothing.

-Written by Dr. Stefano Frizzo Stefenon
+Written by Dr. Stefano Frizzo Stefenon.

-Trento, Italy